alphasecio/mcp-client-server/server/hello/README.md

 * Install the requirements: `pip install -r requirements.txt`
 * Run the server: `python hello_server.py`
 * The server starts at: `http://localhost:8000/mcp`

-## 🔐 Authentication / Authorization

-Not implemented in this MCP server.
-See FastMCP [server authentication](https://gofastmcp.com/servers/auth/bearer) for details, and [hello-auth](https://github.com/alphasecio/mcp-client-server/tree/main/server/hello-auth) for a sample server.